rpgreview/papersandpaychecks/pnp.md

-# Papers & Paychecks
+# Papers and Paychecks: The Roleplaying Game of an Industrialized and Technological Society

 <img src="https://raw.githubusercontent.com/rpgreview/papersandpaychecks/master/images/boss.jpg" />

-by Lev Lafayette
+by Lev Lafayette with Dan L'Estrange and David Cameron Staples

 ### Playtesters and Reviewers